 In the examples above, it was assumed that the right to employment is fundamental while the right to display a corporate logo is not.
-The Court in Baldwin v.
-Fish and Game Commission of Montana, 436 U.S. 371, 388 (1978) refused to
+The Court in

 “decide the full range of activities that are sufficient to the livelihood of the Nation that the States may not interfere with a nonresident’s participation therein without similarly interfering with a resident’s participation.”

 But, the court did point out that the case, which involved the issuance of elk hunting licenses, did not involve an individual being

 “deprived of a means of a livelihood by the system or of access to any part of the State to which they seek to travel.”